 1.Focusing on the now

-Many students have shared with me how worried they are about whether they will get the GCSE results they need to study their choice of A-levels, or the A-level grades they need for their uni of choice.
+Many students have shared with me how worried they are about whether they will get the GCSE results they need to study their choice of A-levels, or the A-level grades they need for their further education, apprenticeship, job of choice.

 This worry can be so distracting for them.